Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 }
 ```

-Note that the query `findDomNode` also changed to `getByLabelText`, but was not highlighted because that change is explained more in the [querying conversion guide](TODO add link here).
+Note that the query `findDomNode` also changed to `getByLabelText`, but was not highlighted because that change is explained more in the [querying conversion guide](https://github.com/Workiva/react_testing_library/blob/master/doc/migration_guides/queries.md).

-In this example, the goal was to simulate a user navigating through a form and different input events losing focus.
+In this example, the goal was to simulate a user navigating through a form and different inputs losing focus.
 In the original test, we were doing this by getting the input DOM node via a ref and query, and then manually calling `focus` and `blur`.

 With RTL, it's a simpler test.
 Instead of difficult queries, the first input is grabbed and then all we need is the `tab` API!
 Not only does this test the same core behavior, but it's in a way that the user may actually interact with the page.
 The `tab` API has checks under the hood to navigate the page as the `tab` key would in a browser.
 Consequently, you'll also be able to see if there is unexpected behavior when tabbing between fields.
 However, perhaps the user really wouldn't tab through this form for whatever reason.
 We could use `click` API instead!
-Or whatever makes the most sense.
-The gaols is to use `UserEvent` to emulate what the anticipated user behavior is.
+Whatever makes the most sense.
+The goal is to use `UserEvent` to emulate what the anticipated user behavior is.

 ### Changing an Element's value